Sunday, February 15, 2026

 As I write this chapter of the memoir, it is a difficult day for me… as you will soon understand.

-It’s been almost 40 years.
+It’s been almost forty years.
 My sons are all grown and having children of their own.

 As my grandchildren come into this world and reach the nine-month mark, I do not just see my grandkids.